It’s quite a curious country in

 quick and efficient harvesting of this boll plant.

-Those brought to America as
+Those brought to America America

 History is the story passed on to